MapsPeople/docs/collections/_web/v4/upgrade_guide.md

 ## Initialization

 Initializing the SDK has change a bit.
-In version 3 MapsIndoors could be initialized directly with the google map object.
+In version 3 of the SDK, MapsIndoors could be initialized directly with the google map object.
 In version 4 the map object is created for you by the mapView.
 You must create a MapView either as GoogleMap or MapBox and hand this MapView to MapsIndoors.
 You can retrieve the created instance of the map using mapsIndoors.getMap();

 ### V3